 Each PP is obliged to promptly inform the LP and to provide the latter with all necessary details should there be events that could jeopardise the implementation of the project.

-Should one of the partners be temporarily unable to comply with it’s responsibilities, the LP and PP shall agree on suitable and functionable arrangements to ensure the fluent continuation of the project implementation.
-The LP will guarantee reasonable time for the PP to fulfill it’s obligations.
+Should one of the partners be temporarily unable to comply with its responsibilities, the LP and PP shall agree on suitable and functionable arrangements to ensure the fluent continuation of the project implementation.
+The LP will guarantee reasonable time for the PP to fulfill its obligations.
 The LP is committed to inform the JTS on non-compliance of the PP responsibilities.

 Should the non-fulfilment of obligations continue, the LP may decide to exclude the partner concerned from the project but only with the official approval of the MA/JTS.
 The MA/JTS of the Central Baltic OP programme shall be informed immediately if the LP intends to exclude a partner from the project.